Enjoy Award Winning Wines From 5 Davie County Vineyards!

 Misty Creek has 14 acres of vineyards, and their award-winning wines include Chardonnay, Traminette, Cabernet Sauvignon, Merlot, Syrah, and Chambourcin.
 They also offer a variety of sweet wines including, Misty Rose, Chamberry, Rhapsody in Blueberry, and Blackberry Cobbler, all made with real sugar and real fruit extracts.
-A wine tasting is $11 and includes all 12 wines as well as the wine glass.
-Pet and Family Friendly!
-Bring your steaks to grill and/or snacks!
+A wine tasting is $10, and includes all 11 wines as well as the wine glass.

 Garden Gate Vineyards

-Garden Gate Vineyards, owned by Bob and Sonya Whitaker offers free tastings of their home-style muscadine and fruit wines including Scuppernong, Muscadine, Blackberry, Blueberry, Strawberry and other varieties including Sangria and “Jitterbug.”
+Garden Gate Vineyards, owned by Bob and Sonya Whitaker offers free tastings of their home-style muscadine and fruit wines including Scuppernog, Muscadine, Blackberry, Blueberry, Strawberry and other varieties including Sangria and “Jitter Bug.”
 The Whitakers do all of the blending and bottling themselves.
 They have had visitors from all 50 states and 11 foreign countries.
-Garden Gate uses no pesticides on their grapes, relying instead on the large number of resident bluebirds lured to their countryside setting.
+Garden Gate uses no pesticides on their grapes, relying instead on the large number of resident blue birds lured to their countryside setting.
 In addition to the wines, Garden Gate also offers a fine selection of hand-made pottery created by the hosts.

 Lazy Elm Vineyards

 523 Danner Road Mocksville, NC 27028- (336)909-4914 www.lazyelm.com.
 Open Saturday 12:00-8:00 PMish, Sunday 12:00-6:00 PMish, and Monday-Friday by appointment.